genecommerce/Blue-Foot-Documentation/PageBuilder/Hooks.md

 > Failure to call $hook.done() could result in the page builder system failing to initialize or complete important operations.
 If you're building a system utilising hooks and experience an issue please ensure all your hooks are calling this once their processing has finished.

 #### Asynchronous callback
 If you need to conduct an asynchronous action (such as an Ajax request) you're able to call `$hook.done()` once that operation has completed or failed.
+The hook system will wait until the operation is completed, and the callback is called to run the next hook, or complete the hooks callback function.

 ```
 Hook.attach('gene-bluefoot-stage-ui-updated', function ($hook) {